History of Unani Treatment

 According to the practice of Unani medicine, the body is made up of the four basic elements –Earth, Air, Water and Fire which have different temperaments cold, hot, wet and dry respectively.
 Arkan (singular- Rukn) are the primary substances of the body.
 All the creations in the nature are composed of four Arkan (elements).
 Each of these elements is endowed with inherent binary qualities.
 The human body is also constituted with these four elements namely-

-Naar (fire) • Hawa (Air) • Ma (Water) • Arz (Earth)
+Naar (Fire) • Hawa (Air) • Ma (Water) • Arz (Earth)

 The Temperament of the Body (Mizaj)

 Different creations existing in the universe come into being by interaction of these four elements in different quantities.
 As per Unani system of medicines, contrary qualities of these elements counteract with each other and a new quality develops in compound which is different from the original qualities of participating elements.
 This new quality developed in the component known as its Mizaj (Temperament).
 Possessed in different proportion, mizaj is balanced by all entities in the cosmos, including all plants, minerals, and animals.
-The equilibrium of the individual’s elemental combination and resulting mizaj, as determined by tabiyat, provides a stable constitution to that individual—in other words, health.
+The equilibrium of the individual’s elemental combination and resulting mizaj, as determined by tabiyah, provides a stable constitution to that individual — in other words, health.
 Therefore, mizaj plays a pivotal role in Unani treatment in characterizing a person’s normal state (physical, mental, and social), as well as the nature of a disease.
 The four essential mizaj (temperaments) are –

 This type has also been called the 'Muscular' temperament in Unani Medical Science.
-This temperament will be Hot & Wet in nature.
+This temperament will be Hot & Moist in nature.
 It belongs to Air element.
 Individuals will look fair with muddy complexion, with full muscular development, large full veins and a large pulse.
 They are confident with positive thinking and are prone to involve themselves with physical excesses.

 |Physical characteristics||Mental characteristics|